Home RecipesAppetizersCharro Beans Recipe: How to Cook This Savory Side

 Cornstarch

-To thicken the charro cooking liquid, make a cornstarch 1-to-1 slurry (equal amounts of cornstarch and water).
+To thicken the charro cooking liquid, make a 1:1 cornstarch slurry (equal amounts of cornstarch and water).
 For example, place 2 teaspoons of cornstarch into a small bowl and add 2 teaspoons of water; stir.
-Whisk the slurry into the beans and stir until thickened.
-If you like even thicker bean soup, add an additional slurry, one teaspoon at a time, until the beans are like you want them.
+Whisk the slurry into the beans and stir until the mixture thickens.
+If you prefer even thicker bean soup, add an additional slurry, one teaspoon at a time, until the beans are to your desired consistency.

 You may also like